-The university strives to make all learning experiences as accessible as possible.
-If you anticipate or experience academic barriers based on your disability including mental health, chronic or temporary medical conditions, please let me know immediately so that we can privately discuss options.
-To establish reasonable accommodations, I may request that you register with Student Life Disability Services.
-After registration, make arrangements with me to discuss your accommodations so that they may be implemented in a timely fashion.
-SLDS contact information: slds@osu.edu; 614-292-3307; 098 Baker Hall, 113 W. 12th Avenue.
+Ohio State strives to make all learning experiences as accessible as possible.
+If you anticipate or experience academic barriers based on your disability (including mental health, chronic or temporary medical conditions), please let me know immediately so that we can discuss your options; moreover, you are strongly encouraged to register with Student Life Disability Services (SLDS) to establish reasonable accommodations.
+Please make arrangements with me as soon as possible to discuss your accommodations so that they may be implemented in a timely fashion.
+SLDS contact information: slds@osu.edu; 614-292-3307; slds.osu.edu; 098 Baker Hall, 113 W. 12th Ave.